dlovitch/durability-survey/README.md

 How often are backups tested (e.g. restored and validated)?

 ## Infrastructure/Networking

-How many network links exist for production?
+If private infrastructure, how many network links exist for production?

+If private infrastructure, is there a refresh cycle?

 ## Office

 How many network links exist to each office?

 Who has administrative access to email/account management?